GERD and GLP-1 medications

 • And other complications like chronic cough, hoarseness and laryngitis, disrupted sleep and the wearing away of tooth enamel.

-The dietitians at Sequence are here to help you with dietary management of side effects, evaluate your vitamin and mineral supplement needs, and support your weight loss goals.
-Ask your Care Team to book a 1:1 session with a member of the Nutrition Team!
+The dietitians at WeightWatchers are here to help you with dietary management of side effects, evaluate your vitamin and mineral supplement needs, and support your weight loss goals.